OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 `NIST SP 800-57 Part 1` recognizes three basic classes of approved cryptographic algorithms: hash functions, symmetric- key algorithms and asymmetric-key algorithms.
 The classes are defined by the number of cryptographic keys that are used in conjunction with the algorithm.

+The NSA released a report, [Commercial National Security Algorithm Suite 2.0](https://media.defense.gov/2022/Sep/07/2003071834/-1/-1/0/CSA_CNSA_2.0_ALGORITHMS_.PDF) which lists the cryptographic algorithms that are expected to be remain strong even with advances in quantum computing.

 #### Cryptographic hash functions

 Cryptographic hash functions do not require keys.
 Hash functions generate a relatively small digest (hash value) from a (possibly) large input in a way that is fundamentally difficult to reverse (i.e., it is hard to find an input that will produce a given output).
 Hash functions are used as building blocks for key management, for example,